First extreme Solar Storm In 20 Years Brings Spectacular Auroras - UrduPoint

 First 'extreme' Solar Storm In 20 Years Brings Spectacular Auroras

-Washington, (APP - UrduPoint / Pakistan Point News - 11th May, 2024) The most powerful solar storm in more than two decades struck Earth on Friday, triggering spectacular celestial light shows from Tasmania to Britain -- and threatening possible disruptions to satellites and power grids as it persists into the weekend.
+Paris, (APP - UrduPoint / Pakistan Point News - 11th May, 2024) Earth was set to be struck by more powerful solar storms on Saturday, a day after the most power events in two decades triggered spectacular celestial light shows from Tasmania to Britain and threatened possible disruptions to satellites and power grids.

-The first of several coronal mass ejections (CMEs) -- expulsions of plasma and magnetic fields from the Sun -- came just after 1600 GMT, according to the National Oceanic and Atmospheric Administration (NOAA)'s Space Weather Prediction Center.
+The first of several coronal mass ejections (CMEs) -- expulsions of plasma and magnetic fields from the Sun -- came just after 1600 GMT Friday, according to the US-based National Oceanic and Atmospheric Administration (NOAA)'s Space Weather Prediction Center.

 Social media lit up with people posting pictures of auroras from northern Europe and Australasia.